Mobirise

 de l'Afrique de l'Ouest

-En tant que pièce maîtresse de FUTURO, nous collaborerons avec des partenaires internationaux au cours des prochaines années pour concevoir les éléments scientifiques et d'infrastructure d'une campagne d'observation concertée d'un an prévue pour 2028-2030 (FUTUROcore)
+En tant que pièce maîtresse de FUTURO, nous collaborerons avec des partenaires internationaux au cours des prochaines années pour concevoir les éléments scientifiques et d'infrastructure d'une campagne d'observation concertée d'un an prévue pour 2028-2030 (FUTUROcore).

 Nous vous invitons à établir des alliances et des groupes de travail avec toutes les parties prenantes dans le cadre d'une collaboration internationale en pleine expansion.